crownedgrouse/samovar/README.md

 `samovar` is an Erlang library implementing [SEMVER](https://semver.org/) standard.

-Implementation is Erlang/OTP friendly by allowing use of old version syntax.
+Implementation is Erlang/OTP friendly by allowing use of old release version syntax.

 ## Supported syntaxes